jghaanstra/com.doorbird/README.md

 To be able to send snapshots through email you will need to configure an email account which sends out the email.
 In the general settings of the DoorBird app there is a section to configure your email account.
 Please pay attention to the extra information when adding a Gmail account, this requires you to use a specific app password which needs to be setup within your Google account.

 ## Changelog
+### 2017-04-03 -- v1.3.0
+- NEW: Added token with base64 encoded snapshot image for doorbell and motionsensor trigger card which can be used in notification or email apps with action cards that support base64 encoded images

 ### 2017-04-01 -- v1.2.0
 - NEW: Added an action card for sending history snapshots from both the doorbell and the motionsensor.
 The Doorbird keeps the latest 20 snapshots in memory.
 - IMPROVEMENT: Added extra validation for incoming requests to enhance security, incoming IP address has to match the IP address of an added Doorbird device.